MicroStrategy/rest-api-docs/docs/common-workflows/administration/migrations/migrations-in-workstation/validate-migrations.md

 ## Performance

-For performance concerns, MicroStrategy suggests you validate one package per session and time.
+For performance concerns, Strategy suggests you validate one package per session and time.

 ## Compatibility